sergey-shandar/getboost/readme.md

 1. Download `boost` library from [boost.org](http://boost.org/).
 2. Unpack Boost library in the parent folder of getboost.
 3. Rename it to `boost`.
-4. Run (boost.bat).
+4. Run [boost.bat](boost.bat).
 It make take several hours to complete.

 ## Building NuGet Packages